execaman/Radio/README.md

 - Radio player controlled by buttons
 - Controls can be restricted to broadcasters
-- Auto-join (or reconnect) to voice channel
+- Auto-join (or reconnect) said voice channel
 - Autoplay next stream if current stream errors

 ## Drawbacks